john-k-phillips/fm-four-card-section/README.md

 </p>
 <h3>What I Learnt</h3>
   <p>
-    I learnt how to effectivly use flexbox and having multiple color layers over an image.
+    I learnt how to effectivly use flexbox, flex-wrap and other useful flex based features to get the look I wanted.
+    Clamp was my best friend in regards to typography and this resulted in a much smoother transition from mobile to desktop.
   </p>
 <h3>Continued Development</h3>
   <p>
-    I would like to redesign the entierly, I would change the typography sizing and the card width.
+    I am happy with the development of this project, however; perhaps changing the tablet card flow would be nice.
   </p>

 <!--  Thank you for taking the time to review my projects!  -->